 What happens if I do not pay my bill?

 There are multiple options available from the Eastern Regional Service Board to accommodate your timely payment of the annual fire protection and emergency services fee.
-Payments or payment arrangements not made by January 31 will incur interest at 2 per cent compounded monthly.
+Payments or payment arrangements not made by January 31 will incur interest at 1.75 per cent simple monthly.
 Those accounts left outstanding for a period of 12 months or more, after ERSB has issued three reminder notices, may be subject to court action.

 What happens if I call the fire department at its local number?
 Will they respond?